 This is one of those plants that lends itself perfectly to a hanging basket or trailing dramatically along a surface.

 But if you’d prefer, the Krimson Queen will also quite happily climb a trellis of almost any shape.
-I think hoyas look amazing on a circular support.
-Upright shapes also look great, like these fan-shaped bamboo ones.
+I think hoyas look amazing on a circular support or on fan-shaped bamboo ones as well.

-Whatever trellis you choose, use a gentle, biodegradable material to attach the vines to support, such as twine, strips of old T-shirt, or this Biostretch Tie.
+Whatever trellis you choose, use a gentle, biodegradable material to attach the vines to support, such as twine or strips of an old T-shirt.

 How to Repot Hoya Krimson Queen

 Like all hoyas, the Krimson Queen prefers to be slightly root-bound and does not always appreciate having its roots touched or handled.
 So this is not a plant that you’ll have to repot every year; some can grow happily in their current pot for 3+ years.

 Here’s how you know it’s time to repot your hoya:

 - Very little new growth emerges in spring and summer